akhomochkina/akhomochkina/README.md

-## Hi there 👋 My name is Anastasia and I am a 3d year programming student at Seneca College in Toronto, Canada.
+## Hi there 👋 My name is Anastasia and I am a 3d year Software Development student at Seneca College in Toronto, Canada.

 <br />